mgorav/smart-config-server/README.md

 Smart config server aims at exposing any application configuration as simple key/value part.
 This server is built using:
 1. Spring Cloud
 2. MongoDB
+3. Spring Config Server

+This operationalization is very simple as it's Spring Boot application, ease to dokerize & rolling it K8s, EKS ....

 ## Usecases
 1. storing configuration of an application